Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Kathrin Elisabeth Dahnke

-Member of the Supervisory Board since 1 December 2022
+Supervisory Board member since 1 December 2022

 Business Graduate